aws/aws-application-networking-k8s/docs/api-types/tls-route.md

         mode: Passthrough
 ```
 - The `TLSRoute` is configured to route traffic to a k8s service named `nginx-tls` on port 443.
 - The `hostnames` field is set to `nginx-test.my-test.com`.
-The customer must use this domain name to send traffic to the nginx service.
+The customer must use this hostname to send traffic to the nginx service.

 For the detailed tls passthrough traffic connectivity setup, please refer the user guide [here](../guides/tls-passthrough.md).